 “Working with Lesley to figure out my “non-negotiable values” – those things that I look for and want in a future girlfriend and partner – has been a really liberating feeling; almost as if a weight has been lifted off my shoulders!
 These values are things that a person feels and knows anyway, deep down, but by making them into a tangible “check list”, we are able to turn these abstract feelings into powerful tools that allow me to recognise if the person I’ve just met truly is the person for me.
 Does this person have all of those crucial values?
 If yes, than that is the person that is going to be capable of making me genuinely happy.
 Crafting and using this tool I now have greater focus, and this allows the person I want to be in a lasting relationship with to be much easier to find.”
 Robert, Vancouver, BC

-Update: Robert found his partner match shortly after writing this and is now in a committed relationship.
+Update: Robert found his partner match shortly after writing this and is now in a very loving and committed relationship.